 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-Packing for Thailand can be hard, you probably what to visit Thailand to party and go island hopping in Thailand, but you also want to visit the temples of Chiang Mai and go trekking in Jungle, and different outfits are needed for each of these sides of Thailand.
+Packing for Thailand can be hard, you probably what to visit Thailand to party and go island hopping in Thailand, but you may also want to visit the temples of Chiang Mai, go trekking in Jungle and waterfall chasing and different outfits are needed for each of these sides of Thailand.

 I’ve been to Thailand many times and I’ve seen the mistakes that people make when they are packing for Thailand, I’ve also made plenty of Thailand packing mistakes myself and I’ve slowly come to learn the best outfits for travelling to Thailand, what to wear in Thailand to stay cool but look good, and perhaps most importantly, what not to pack for Thailand!

 Whether you’re backpacking Thailand for one month, or if you’re on holiday in Thailand for two weeks, in this Thailand packing list blog post I’m going to share what to take to Thailand, what to wear in Thailand as a female and what to pack for Thailand as a female.

 First up, have you got travel insurance for Thailand yet?
 I am covered with World Nomad’s who I really recommend!
 They are designed by travellers, for travellers with excellent customer service and a range of cover options.

 Get a free quote here while you’re thinking about it: